 ■ Manual Focus Mode

 The following options are available in manual focus mode.

-Ğ When you tap the display, the camera will take a picture without first adjusting focus. Ą Tap a subject to display it at a higher magnification in the monitor.
-TO THE OWN Tapping the display during shooting has no effect.
+lm=l first adjusting focus. Ą Tap a subject to display it at a higher magnification in the monitor. rijort Tapping the display during shooting has no effect.